DominicWrege/depp-project/testing/README.md

 ### Linux

-You can use docker to run the testing server [dominicwrege/depp-testing](https://hub.docker.com/r/dominicwrege/depp-testing) inside Docker and mounting the daemon `/var/run/docker.sock:/var/run/docker.sock` as an volume.
+Run the testing server [dominicwrege/depp-testing](https://hub.docker.com/r/dominicwrege/depp-testing) using Docker and by mounting the
+daemon: `/var/run/docker.sock:/var/run/docker.sock` as an volume.

 ### Windows